Hadiya people

-Hadiya (Amharic: ሐድያ), also spelled as Hadiyya, is an ethnic group native to Ethiopia in southern region who speak the Hadiyyisa language.
-Hadiya people were mainly Muslim or practiced indigenous beliefs (Fandaanano) in the 13th–16th centuries until the invasion of Menelik II in the 19th century that caused conversions to Orthodox Christianity and increasing Protestant (P'ent'ay) missionaries in late 1930s.
+Hadiya (ሐድያ), known natively as Hadiyya, is an ethnic group native to Ethiopia in southern region who speak the Hadiya language.
+Hadiya people were mainly Muslim or practiced indigenous beliefs (Fandaanano) in the 13th–16th centuries until the conquest of Menelik II in the 19th century that caused conversions to Orthodox Christianity and increasing Protestant (P'ent'ay) missionaries in late 1930s.

+Etymology

-According to a popular etymology, the name 'Hadiyya," means gift of god". it is mainly known for its Islamic influences in southern part of south shewa and west sharka A historical definition of the Hadiya people based on the old Hadiyya Sultanate included a number of Ethiopian ethnic groups currently known by other names.
+According to a popular etymology, the name Hadiya means "gift of God" in Arabic, as jihad warriors were reported to exclaim the phrase as they invaded Christian empire.
+It is mainly known for its Islamic influences in southern part of south Shewa and west Sharka.
+A historical definition of the Hadiya people based on the old Hadiya Sultanate included a number of Ethiopian ethnic groups currently known by other names.
 Currently, this historic entity is subdivided into a number of ethnonyms, partly with different languages and cultural affiliations.
-In his book "A History of the Hadiyya in Southern Ethiopia," Ulrich Braukämper reported that Leemo, Weexo-giira (Baadogo, Haballo, Bargaago, Waayabo, Hayyibba, Hoojje and Hanqaallo), Sooro, Shaashoogo, Baadawwaachcho, and Libido (Maraqo) Hadiyya, the Hadiyya proper.
+In his book A History of the Hadiyya in Southern Ethiopia, Ulrich Braukämper reported that Leemo, Weexo-giira (Baadogo, Haballo, Bargaago, Waayabo, Hayyibba, Hoojje and Hanqaallo), Sooro, Shaashoogo, Baadawwaachcho, and Libido (Maraqo) Hadiya, the Hadiya proper.
 The term Hadiya specifically designates the Qabeena people.
 Other ethnic groups such as Siltʼe, Wulbareg, Azarnat, Barbare, Wuriro, Wolane and Gadabano profess that they're the seven Hadiya clans.
 Clans of Hadiya origin in Oromia, Sidama, Wolayta, Gurage, Tigray (Rayyaa, Azaaboo, and Ashaange), and Afar were completely absorbed by these nations.
-The ethinic group of lemo hadiya is semetic because gurage and lemo originated from tigray and ertrian regions.And lately dominated by hadiya language They were initially all inhabitants of a single political entity, a sultanate, which in the four centuries following its break-up in the mid-16th century fragmented into separate ethnic groups.
+They were initially all inhabitants of a single political entity, a sultanate, which in the four centuries following its break-up in the mid-16th century fragmented into separate ethnic groups.